open-compass/VLMEvalKit/README.md

 from vlmeval.config import supported_VLM
 model = supported_VLM['idefics_9b_instruct']()
 # Forward Single Image
-ret = model.generate('assets/apple.jpg', 'What is in this image?') print(ret)  # The image features a red apple with a leaf on it.
+ret = model.generate(['assets/apple.jpg', 'What is in this image?']) print(ret)  # The image features a red apple with a leaf on it.
 # Forward Multiple Images
-ret = model.interleave_generate(['assets/apple.jpg', 'assets/apple.jpg', 'How many apples are there in the provided images? ']) print(ret)  # There are two apples in the provided images.
+ret = model.generate(['assets/apple.jpg', 'assets/apple.jpg', 'How many apples are there in the provided images? ']) print(ret)  # There are two apples in the provided images.
 ```